Linuxbrew/brew/Library/Homebrew/manpages/brew-cask.1.md

     Abort Cask installation if the Cask does not have a checksum defined.

   * `--caskroom=<path>`:
-    Location of the Caskroom, where all binaries are stored.
-The default value is: `$(brew --prefix)/Caskroom`.
+    Set location of the Caskroom, where all binaries are stored.
+The default value is `$(brew --prefix)/Caskroom`.

   * `--verbose`:
     Give additional feedback during installation.